oVirt/ovirt-site/source/feature/detailedhotplugnic.html.md

 The following feature will allow to hot plug/unplug NIC on running vm.
-The feature will be allowed only on 3.1 clusters and above This feature will be restricted to operating systems that support this action – eg. RHEL 5/6, Windows Server 2003 and Windows server 2008
+The feature will be allowed only on 3.1 clusters and above This feature will be restricted to operating systems that support this action – Windows7, Windows7 x64, Windows2008, Windows2008 x64, Windows2008R2 x64, RHEL5, RHEL5 x64, RHEL6 and RHEL6 x64

 #### User Experience